-Q: I confess that I am still a bit befuddled.
+I confess that I am still befuddled.
 You said that values B and C are typically much smaller that that of voltage gain $A_v$ .
-Therefore it would seem that these harmonic signals would be tiny compared to the fundamental output signal $A_v$ a cos $\omega t$ .
-Thus, I don't why there's a problem!
+Therefore it would seem that these harmonic signals would be tiny compared to the fundamental output signal $A_v a \cos \omega t$ .
+I don't see the problem!
 To understand why intermodulation distortion can be a problem in amplifiers, we need to consider the power of the output signals.